 How to choose the right financial partner

-If you choose the wrong partner, your life as an executive in that company could be hell.
+If you choose the wrong financial partner, your life as an executive in that company could be hell.
 Therefore, the first thing that we recommend is analyzing several of them.
 There are more so many Private Equity firms and family offices (family-owned investment groups).
 Do not only focus on their economic capacity and initial chemistry.
 Study the operations that they have done previously, speak with the directors with whom they have worked, and ask them how they behave in good and bad times to determine what their relationship style is.
 Do not make a wild guess.
 Choose four or five that fit with the requirements that you look for and concentrate on negotiating with them.
 On the private equity websites, you should be able to see the sectors and the market sizes they invest in and what companies they have invested in previously.

-Trust is fundamental.
+Trustin the financial partner is fundamental.
 Dedicate time to study the investment team, analyze their culture, their philosophy, and look to see if they are pressured, anxious, and understand the day-to-day realities of the companies or if they are just financial analysts who look at Excel sheets.
 In your conversations with them, do not leave room for ambiguity.
 Get concrete answers for your questions: Who will lead the communication with you?
 How will they supervise you?
 What happens if you do not comply with the business plan?
 What is their exit plan?
 Are they going to let you run the company or will they be involved?
 Are they harsh with the managers or do they know how to reward effort?
 Check with the other companies they have invested to see if their answers are honest.
 If there are things that do not make sense or do not align with you, do not go with them; find other investors.
 There are a lot of private equity firms and you will have to be with the one you marry for the rest of your corporate life.
 As in all sectors, there are great firms and not-so-great ones.
 Try to find the former and negotiate with them.
 Once you have located them, try to make them compete with others for the deal.
 If the company and the business plan are good, you will achieve it.

 If you want to reach a favorable deal for you, competition is key.
 When you negotiate only with one party, they will have all the power and you will be the weak link.
 When you reach this point, it is important to already have established a great partner agreement.
 The more work you put into the operation, the better.
 If you present the operation to a private equity firm without preparation, you will have much less power.
 If you have a comprehensive team and present a very clear strategy, you will be able to obtain more percentage of the capital because you will create more value for the operation.
 Do your homework before looking for a partner.